 Research reports are generally written and published by organizations.
 They might be made freely available by the organization on its website, or they might sell print copies (or access to online versions) to libraries.

-Don't confuse these reports with research articles published in journals.
+Don't confuse reports and documents with research articles published in journals.
 Reports are more like a book, often hundreds of pages long.

-There's no single best place to search for these, but there are three good options: the Library Catalogue a database, and the web (Google).
+There's no single best place to search for these, but there are three good options: Omni, a database, and the web (Google).

 The Canadian Documents Collection includes thousands of research reports from Canadian organizations.
 The majority of these are also listed in the Library Catalogue, with direct links to the database, but you can search the database directly.

 These are some examples of reports you can find in Omni.
 Many more are available.

 To find them, use a keyword search for your topic, then look through the results; they're not identified as reports in Omni, so you can't limit to reports.
 Use the criteria above to recognize reports.

 Many organizations provide access to their research reports via their website.